 4. Flip your guitar over and tune it up.

 5. Check your action, make micro adjustments using the string saddle height adjustments if needed.

-6. If needed, repeat steps 3-5 again if needed to get the angle of the bridge just right.
+6. If needed, repeat steps 3-5, to get the angle of the bridge just right.
 You may have to loosen the two screws in step # 3, and that is ok.
 This process is mainly about finding the right balance, and that could take a few tries.

 Don’t be afraid to consult a qualified guitar repair technician.
-If this is your first time making these kinds of adjustments, it might be a bit nerving.
-In the end, it is a simple adjustment that you can make your self in order to get the angle of the bridge right.
+If this is your first time making these kinds of adjustments, it might be a bit unnerving.
+In the end, it is a simple adjustment that you can make yourself, in order to get the angle of the bridge just right.